shells-sh/styles.sh/_pages/index.md

 ## `Docker`

-If you are not developing on a Mac, it is recommended that you test your application against Mac's `3.2.57` version of BASH using Docker and/or configure your cloud test provider to run your tests on a Mac device.
+If you are not developing on a Mac, it is recommended that you test your application against Mac's `3.2.57` version of Bash using Docker and/or configure your cloud test provider to run your tests on a Mac device.

 ### Example